mimvoid/neocities-site/src/content/worlds/aegis-of-death/malachi/index.md

 **Relation**: Harborer?

-"Everett?
-There's a lot I can say about them...

-"Well, they're the one who's giving me a place to stay.
-But at the same time, they work for the AOD.
-They've threatened me before and I've seen them slice a whole shadow into pieces.
-But they can also be so sympathetic that I can almost believe they'd never hurt a fly.
+"There's a lot I can say about Everett...
+They've given me a place to stay, even though they work for the AOD.
+I know it's risky.
+They've threatened me about stepping out of line and I've seen them slice a whole shadow into pieces.
+But they can also be so sympathetic and gentle that I really believe it, and I want to believe it.

-"Oh, and Everett sleeps on the couch a lot, and also hides themselves in their room for days.
-Sometimes, I get the feeling they're scared of me in their own house...
+"Some days, I hardly see them around.
+I almost get the feeling they're scared of me in their own house...

-"Basically, they're really tough to figure out.
-I can't tell what they're thinking, and it worries me.
-But I'll take any help I can get.
-I just need a plan in case they change their mind.
-For now, we're fine."
+"We both know I'm not telling the whole story.
+But if it keeps the truce, then that's that.
+I'll need any help I can get."

 ### [Felix Antonovich Sokolov]({{% relref "felix" %}})

-**Relation**: Friends?
+**Relation**: Ally

-"When he found me, I thought I was caught for good.

 "Felix is awfully smart, and he knows a lot about technology I had no idea existed.
-He's graduated from high school, has a job, *and* he's looking into shadows in his spare time.
-It's impressive, even if it's given him an ego that knows exactly how to get on my nerves.
+His interest in shadows means we have a common goal, so we've been helping each other think of ideas and find new leads.
+He's impressive, even if it's given him an ego that knows exactly how to get on my nerves.

-"I don't think I would have been able to do nearly as much, at least, I don't think.
+"I don't think I would have been able to accomplish nearly as much, at least, I don't think.
 But if I had a normal life, maybe I could at least have done something impressive too?
 Ugh, I don't even want to think about it anymore."

 ### [Mystery Girl]({{% relref "sonya" %}})